tapirdata/hitson/README.md

 ## Usage

-This package is inteded to be used as a companion to the the javascript wson package.
-See there for documentaion.
+This package is intended to be used as a companion to the javascript [wson](https://www.npmjs.com/package/wson) package.
+See there for documentation.